By Ashok Prasad, Founder, Niyyam

 - Stability from index funds

-- Growth potential from active funds
+- Growth from active funds

 How This Impacts Your SIP Strategy